netsec-ethz/rains/DESIGN-NOTES.md

   appropriate pending cache and blocks on it.
 When an answer arrived the pending cache signals the goroutine that it can continue its processing.
 - Message goroutines work as follows:
-  1. The engine coalesces incoming response messages with the same token until some configurable wait-time has passed (e.g. 10ms).
+  1. The server coalesces incoming response messages with the same token until some configurable wait-time has passed (e.g. 10ms).
 Each time a message with the same token arrives the countdown is reset to the configured wait-time.
 In case the incoming message is not a response to a query it goes straight to step 3.